graffhyrum/playwright-project-builder/README.md

 ## Summary

-This project is a Playwright test project config factory.
+This project is a Playwright test project template and code library.
 It is built with TypeScript and JavaScript.
-It is designed to be a starting point for Playwright projects.
-By setting environment variables for each environment you would want to test, you can execute a setup project, your test suite against all enabled environments, and a teardown project.
+Much of the contents were inspired by or made during my work on the first major QA automation project I did professionally.
+Some parts will be good, and other parts assuredly less so.
+This is part portfolio showcase, part nostalgia, and part reference project.